“My body is constantly having an allergic reaction.”

 Treatment can help manage symptoms and prevent damage

 Each MCAS patient tolerates medication and supplements differently, but the goal is to reduce and block as many mast cell mediators (chemicals released by mast cells) as possible.
 For example, mast cells release prostaglandin D2, the strongest inducer of sleep in the human body; medications and supplements that inhibit prostaglandin production can significantly reduce brain fog, fatigue, and other related symptoms.
+It took me 5 years of trialing medications and supplements to find a combination of MCAS medications and supplements that completely stopped my symptoms.

 Please talk to your doctor before adding any medications or supplements, and research all of the ingredients, as inactive ingredients can be triggers for MCAS.
 Here are a few examples: